Overnite Transportation Truck Accident Lawyers

 Rosenfeld Injury Lawyers LLC handle serious truck accident claims and provide legal representation against large trucking corporations for victims suffering injuries.
 The skilled team of seasoned attorneys gathers evidence, speak to witnesses, and formulate effective strategies to obtain restitution for their clients.
-The law firm takes Overnite truck accident cases on contingency, meaning their services are paid only through an award at trial, or from an out-of-court settlement.
+The law firm takes Overnite Transportation truck accident cases on contingency, meaning their services are paid only through an award at trial, or from an out-of-court settlement.
 Call the law offices at (888) 424-5757 to schedule an appointment for a no-obligation assessment of a claim.
 Contact us today!